Modelica Assignment

 Once you have defined a complete and correct Modelica model, you can now simulate it.
 To do so, you should click on the S icon in the menu bar.
 This opens the Simulation Setup dialog box.
 You can set simulation parameters in this dialog box.

-Make sure that you have verified the simulation start time, stop time, step-size/number of intervals, solver method (DASSL is preferred), and tolerance (the default 1e-6 is low enough).
+Make sure that you have verified the simulation start time, stop time, step-size/number of intervals, solver method (DASSL is preferred), and tolerance (the default 1e-6 is good enough, as low as possible is preferred ideally).

 You can also set the output format to output the data to a file.
 However, we do not need to do so, since we will later perform simulations through Python where we will handle the simulation output directly.
 This is just for visualization and initial validation of the model.